Heat Training for Endurance Athletes

 - 4 min read

-Using Sweat Loss to Improve Oxygen-Carrying Capacity
+Using Sweat Loss to Improve Oxygen-Carrying Capacity for Endurance Athletes

 This article explains:

-• Why haemoglobin mass matters for endurance performance
+Why haemoglobin mass matters for endurance performance

-• How heat training can increase it
+How heat training can increase it

-• How to structure a heat training session
+How to structure a heat training session

-• How much sweat loss to aim for
+How much sweat loss to aim for

-• How to rehydrate afterwards
+How to rehydrate afterwards

-Why Haemoglobin Mass Matters
+Why Haemoglobin Mass Matters for Endurance Performance

-The total amount of haemoglobin in the body (haemoglobin mass, or Hbmass) is one of the strongest physiological predictors of endurance performance because it determines how much oxygen the body can transport during exercise.
+Haemoglobin is the protein inside red blood cells that carries oxygen from the lungs to your working muscles.
+The total amount of haemoglobin in your body (haemoglobin mass, or Hbmass) is one of the strongest predictors of endurance performance.
+It determines how much oxygen your body can transport during exercise.

-This is one reason altitude training is so popular.
+Higher haemoglobin mass generally allows you to sustain higher aerobic power outputs.
+This is one reason why altitude training is so popular.
 Living or training at altitude stimulates the production of red blood cells, increasing haemoglobin mass and improving oxygen transport.

 However, researchers have recently discovered that heat exposure combined with endurance training may trigger similar adaptations.
+(Schmidt & Prommer, 2010)

 How Heat Training Can Increase Haemoglobin Mass

-One of the earliest responses to repeated heat exposure is an expansion of plasma volume — the fluid component of blood.
+When you exercise in the heat, your body experiences significant thermal stress and fluid loss.
+One of the earliest responses to repeated heat exposure is an expansion of plasma volume — the fluid component of your blood.
 Within about 7–10 days, plasma volume can increase by roughly 5–10%.

 Over several weeks, this process may increase:

-• haemoglobin mass
+haemoglobin mass

-• red blood cell volume
+red blood cell volume

-• total blood volume
+total blood volume

-Several studies have now shown ~2–4% increases in haemoglobin mass after around five weeks of structured heat training.
+Several studies have shown ~2–4% increases in haemoglobin mass after around five weeks of structured heat training.
+(Rønnestad et al., 2021; Rønnestad et al., 2022)

 How Much Sweat Loss Do Heat Sessions Produce?

-In one study of elite cross-country skiers performing heat-suit sessions, athletes completed 50-minute rides wearing insulating clothing that limited heat loss.
+Interestingly, most successful heat training studies produce very similar levels of sweat loss.
+In one study involving elite cross-country skiers performing heat-suit sessions, athletes completed 50-minute rides wearing insulating clothing that limited heat loss.

 During these sessions:

-• athletes drank 500 ml of water during the session
+Athletes drank 500 ml of water during the session

-• average fluid loss was ~1.6–1.7 litres
+Average fluid loss was ~1.6–1.7 litres

+For athletes weighing around 70–75 kg, this equates to roughly ~2–2.5% body mass loss per session.
 This level of dehydration appears to create enough cardiovascular and thermal stress to stimulate adaptation without being excessive.
+(Rønnestad et al., 2022)

 How to Structure a Heat Training Session

 The heat protocols used in the Rønnestad studies are simple and easy to replicate.
-You don’t need a heat chamber — most athletes can create sufficient heat stress training indoors while wearing extra clothing layers.
+You don’t need a fancy heat chamber — most athletes can create sufficient heat stress training indoors while wearing extra clothing layers.

 Heat Training Session Example